C'est la vie (Khaled song): In popular culture

 The song became popular in Indonesia, a majority-Muslim country.
 A political campaign there in early 2017 developed a theme song called "Kobarkan Semangat Jakarta".
 Based on "C'est la vie" and "Hashem Malach", it created controversy as no attribution was given to either work.
 This sent the Khaled French version and surprisingly the Elbaz Hebrew version "Hashem Melech" to trend on Indonesian Twitter.

+The Spanish version “Vivir Mi Vida” by Marc Anthony was played on August 12, 2023 at the Rogers Centre in Toronto, Ontario prior to the Toronto Blue Jays’ game against the Chicago Cubs during the Level of Excellence induction ceremony for Blue Jays great José Bautista; the song was played when Bautista’s family was introduced onto the field by the event’s MC, Hazel Mae of Canadian sports channel Sportsnet.